joaoritto/joaoritto.github.io/_pages/about.md

 Welcome!
 I am a Ph.D. candidate in Economics at the University of Pennsylvania.
 I will be on the academic job market in Fall 2023/Spring 2024.

-I am a quantitative macroeconomist with a research interests in monetary and labor economics.
+I am a quantitative macroeconomist with research interests in monetary and labor economics.

 You can find a draft of my Job Market Paper here: <a href="https://www.dropbox.com/scl/fo/0cvpq5gk28prjomjs8a9o/h?rlkey=piny2hux9dqomnrkya0ivdapm&dl=0">JMP</a>